This complete guide covers records retention definition, schedule, policy, and its importance to organizations.

 Records retention refers to methods and practices organizations use to maintain the important information for a required period of time for administrative, financial, legal, and historical purposes.

-The retention period is usually declared via well-defined policies and schedules.
-Organizations need to have a well-established and routinely updated retention schedule to ensure that information is retained as long as it is operationally and legally needed and other information is disposed of systematically.
+Businesses need to have a well-established and routinely updated retention schedule to ensure that information is retained as long as it is operationally and legally needed and other information is disposed of systematically based on disposal schedule of records.

 Check out this fully detailed article covering the difference between document management and records management

-A well-established and routinely updated retention schedule is crucial.
-An organization-wide management strategy will eliminate fines and penalties by ensuring full compliance with laws and regulations.
+A well-established and routinely updated general retention schedule is crucial.
+A company-wide management strategy will eliminate fines and penalties by ensuring full compliance with laws and regulations.

 The Importance Of Records Retention Schedule

-By having a universal retention schedule for all business units, organizations can
+By having a general retention schedule for all business units, businesses can

 - Reduce Storage & Operational Cost: Maintaining an enormous number of records requires time, money, and labor.
-A properly executed schedule will help organizations save money on physical storage by controlling the growth of data volume.
+A properly executed policy will help to save money on physical storage by controlling the growth of data volume.
 Also, it will help improving accessibility & reachability.

 - Improved Security: Protecting information that is critical to business operations is extremely important.
 It will minimize data leakage and make sure information is available if need be.